 Quiche is a short, fancy tart with a buttery crust and a rich, creamy filling.
-Mushrooms and leeks make this recipe extraordinary, full of flavor, and a wonderful dish for brunch, potlucks, picnics, and to have frozen at all times, just in case.
+Mushrooms and leeks make this recipe extraordinary, full of flavor, and a wonderful dish for brunch, potlucks, picnics and to have frozen at all times, just in case.

 I'm used to making quiche, and this mushroom version is one of my favorites.
 Who doesn't like mushrooms and homemade pastry, right?
+They're a great flavor combination with leeks.

 A buttery crust is traditional, but you can also make a crustless quiche, a fantastic recipe for gluten-free diets, a light lunch, or as part of a brunch table.